 The Contractor's attention is directed to the presence of state-owned underground utilities within the limits of the proposed improvement.
-The Contractor shall notify the Department's Bureau of Traffic Operations, a minimum of 72 hours in advance of work being done in the area at (217) 622-0608 to locate department owned underground facilities.
-The Illinois Department of Transportation IS NOT a member of the Joint Utility Locating Information for Excavators system.
+The Contractor shall notify the Illinois Department of Transportation, Bureau of Traffic Operations, a minimum of 72 hours in advance of work being done in the area at (217) 622-0608 to locate department owned underground facilities.
+The Illinois Department of Transportation IS NOT a member of the Joint Utility Locating Information for Excavators (JULIE) system.